Loic

 patients for free out of their own houses.
 In 1985, they secured

-they called G4.
-Word soon spread about their successes with G4 and
+which they called G4.
+Word soon spread about their successes

-articles were published about their discovery in newspapers and
+with G4 and articles were published about their discovery in

-and perhaps as a consequence of their work on the new therapy,
+together, and perhaps as a consequence of their work on the new

-Duffaut was dead, poisoned in suspicious circumstances and Le
+therapy, Duffaut was dead, poisoned in suspicious circumstances

-Ribault himself had suffered two months solitary confinement in a
+and Le Ribault himself had suffered two months solitary

-French jail.
+confinement in a French jail.
 The primary charge?
-Practicing medicine without a
+Practicing

 Le Ribault had always justified his lack of a license for both